 And it’s not as if this is some ‘back of a fag packet’ job; nor the product of some universally and rabidly biased group of pinko scientists.
 It’s the product of some 840 main authors drawn from 38 different countries (the largest number, incidentally, coming from Britain and the USA), who have collectively synthesized the results of thousands of peer-reviewed research papers from the last few years.

-So, quite how some people can confidently declare as complete bullshit the possibility that mankind is contributing to climate change is beyond me.
+So, quite how some people can confidently declare as utter nonsense the possibility that mankind is contributing to climate change is beyond me.

 But here’s the thing…

 Because evangelists on both sides of the argument are guilty of debating an irrelevance.